Social Media and Protecting One's Trade Marks

 With the advent of social media platforms, content of all kinds can be shared instantaneously to a large audience.
+Many of the social platform’s terms of service state that by submitting, posting or displaying content on or through the Services, you grant the platform a worldwide, non-exclusive, royalty-free license (with the right to sublicense) to use, copy, reproduce, process, adapt, modify, publish, transmit, display and distribute such content in any and all media or distribution methods now known or later developed.
 The person who posts the content will then generally lose control over the content as the content can be easily re-posted, re-tweeted and shared amongst users.
 Content, including trade marks can then be copied and used by third parties.
 It is very important that trade marks are registered in the correct classes.
-This facilitates the effective protection of marks by the reporting of infringers of their intellectual property rights to the social media platform additionally; claims for infringement can also be brought against unauthorised use of their marks.
+This facilitates the effective protection of marks by the reporting of infringers of their intellectual property rights to the social media platform.
+Additionally, claims for infringement can also be brought against unauthorised use of their marks.
 Registering a trade mark also prevents other parties from registering similar and/or identical marks thereby taking advantage of any goodwill that may be associated with the mark.

 Helen Liu is an Associate at Myers, Fletcher & Gordon, and is a member of the firm’s Commercial Department.
 Helen may be contacted via firstname.lastname@example.org or www.myersfletcher.com.
 This article is for general information purposes only and does not constitute legal advice.